emqx/bootcamp/mqtt-test-kit/README.md

 - **Name**: By default, XMeter Cloud will concatenate the test scenario name with the current time as the test name.
 You can change it to any name you prefer, as long as it does not confuse you among multiple tests.
 - **Duration**: Set the duration of this test, here we set the duration to 5 minutes.
 - **Total VU Number**: Set the number of virtual users per thread group, which is the number of MQTT clients, the thread groups depend on the actual content of the script.
-In the Symmetric.jmx script, we have added a thread group Pub for publishing messages and a thread group Sub for receiving messages.
+In the `Symmetric.jmx` script, we have added a thread group Pub for publishing messages and a thread group Sub for receiving messages.
 Here we set the number of virtual users for both Pub and Sub thread groups to 1000, so the total number is 2000.
 - **Stress Region**: Set the VPC where the test machine will be created and the load will be initiated.
 - **Ramp-Up Period**: Set how much time it needs to reach the maximum number of virtual users we set when running the test script.
 Here we set it to 20 seconds, that is, the test will initiate connections at a rate of 100 connections per second during the run.
-- **Loop Mode**: Keep the default setting of loop forever.
-That is, the duration of the test run will be completely determined by the parameter Duration.
+- **Loop Mode**: Keep the default setting of `loop forever`.
+That is, the duration of the test run will be completely determined by the parameter **Duration**.
 - **XMeter Runtime Variables**: The variables defined in our test script are listed here,  which allow us to fine-tune our test cases by modifying them, such as changing the QoS level of the message.
-The following are the custom variables provided by the Symmetric.jmx script:
+The following are the custom variables provided by the `Symmetric.jmx` script:
   - **server**: The address of the MQTT server, which needs to be configured as the server's intranet address after creating the peer connection.
   - **host**: The listening port of the MQTT server.
   - **qos**: The QoS level used when the message is published.
 The maximum QoS for subscribers is fixed at 2, ensuring that QoS degradation does not occur.